expo/examples/navigation/README.md

 - Learn more about [Universal React](https://docs.expo.io/).
 - See what API and components are [available in the React runtimes](https://docs.expo.io/versions/latest/).
-- Find out more about developing apps and websites: [Guides](https://docs.expo.io/guides/).
+- Find out more about developing apps and websites: [Official guides](https://docs.expo.io/guides/).